lm32164/YoutubeVLC/README.md

 3] To end playback, you must end the python script before closing the VLC window, or the next video will play.

-4] To randomize playlist, add " -r" to the end of the video url.
+4] To reverse playlist, add " -r" to the end of the video url.
 To shuffle playlist, add " -s" to the end of the video url.

 ## How it works